YinianZhang/COMP3015-Coursework1/README.md

 ## 2. How does it work?
-   - The code implements a basic OpenGL scene rendering program, which includes functionalities such as loading models, setting up lighting, rendering objects, and a skybox.
    - The `SceneBasic_Uniform` class serves as the main control class for the entire scene, containing methods for initializing the scene, compiling shader programs, updating the scene, rendering the scene, and handling window resize events.
    - The `loadTexture` function loads texture images, while the `loadCubemap` function loads cube maps for the skybox textures.
    - The `initScene` method is called during program initialization to set up the initial state of the scene, including compiling shader programs, generating and binding buffer objects, loading textures, etc.